supportbequant/uisp/README.md

 ```
 scp ./uisp/BillingSync.py  ./uisp/sync-uisp-bqn root@<BQN-OAM-IP>:uisp
 ```
-Where \<BQN-OAM-IP\> is the managemement IP address of the BQN server NOTE that the sync-uisp-bqn.sh MUST NOT be updated.
+Where \<BQN-OAM-IP\> is the managemement IP address of the BQN server.
+NOTE that the sync-uisp-bqn.sh MUST NOT be updated.

 ## Known limitations